-The legitimacy and reference framework of the presidency, its obligations and responsibilities, are based on the Palestine Liberation Organization (PLO) charter, and on a decision of the Palestinian Central Council (PCC) on 10-12/10/1993 in Tunisia of forming the PA with Mr. Yasir 'Arafat, the chairman of the Executive Committee of the PLO, heading its council.
-However, there are Palestinian factions, led by Hamas and the Palestinian
+The legitimacy and reference framework of the presidency, its obligations and responsibilities, are based on PLO charter, and on a decision of the Palestinian Central Council (PCC) on 10-12/10/1993 in Tunisia of forming the PA with Mr. Yasir 'Arafat, the chairman of the Executive Committee of the PLO, heading its council.4 However, there are Palestinian factions, led by Hamas and the Islamic Jihad Movement in Palestine (PIJ), as well as other broad social and political factions, which are not represented in the PLO.
+At the same time, the results of presidential and legislative elections that were held for the first time in the occupied territories on 20/1/1996, which led Fatah to control the PA and its executive and legislative institutions are not reliable, because the majority of factions boycotted the elections, including factions within the PLO like the PFLP and the Democratic Front for the Liberation of Palestine (DFLP).